Go Back

 Monitoring the eastern Atlantic this week

 As the peak of hurricane season nears, the hurricane experts at AccuWeather remain vigilant, monitoring the Atlantic Basin for tropical development.
-"We continue to forecast a medium risk for tropical development off the west coast of Africa during the middle to latter portions of this week," said AccuWeather Hurricane Expert Alex DaSilva.
+"We continue to forecast a high risk for tropical development off the west coast of Africa during the latter portion of this week," said AccuWeather Hurricane Expert Alex DaSilva.

 "Due to large amounts of dry air currently in the region, any tropical development and strengthening would likely be gradual.
 But, it's possible that anything that forms could ramp up to a hurricane by the end of the weekend," DaSilva said.

-The next tropical storm or hurricane will be named Gabrielle.
+The next tropical storm or hurricane will be named Gabrielle followed by Humberto.

-Tropical development elsewhere in the Atlantic Ocean is likely to remain minimal due to a strong area of high pressure and the aformentioned persistent dry, dusty air in the middle of the ocean.
+Tropical development elsewhere in the Atlantic Ocean is likely to remain minimal due to a strong area of high pressure and the aforementioned persistent dry, dusty air in the middle of the ocean.

 When is the Atlantic expected to get more active?